Ernesto-Lima/YourFirstStepsAtTACC/docs/index.rst

 =============================

 The workshop is designed to introduce skills required to perform computational research in domain sciences.
-It will cover topics in the Linux command line interface, the text editor VIM, and high performance computing.
+It will provide an overview of essential tasks related to utilizing TACC resources effectively.
 This workshop is intended for people who have little to no experience with a command line interface, but intend to use a Linux workstation or HPC cluster for domain science research.

+This workshop will be fully interactive.
+Participants are **strongly encouraged** to follow along on the command line.

 .. toctree::
    :maxdepth: 1
    :caption: Contents:

-   intro_to_hpc/intro_to_hpc
-   setup/setup
+   steps_at_tacc/requesting
+   steps_at_tacc/connecting
+   steps_at_tacc/transfering
+   steps_at_tacc/managing
+   steps_at_tacc/running
+   steps_at_tacc/understanding
+   steps_at_tacc/executing
    intro_to_command_line/overview
-   intro_to_job_submissions/overview

 Indices and tables
 ==================